zurichat/Documentation/docs/development/dms/get_started.md

 ### PR Guide

+1. Always check the status of files to be committed using: `git status`
 1. The task/purpose of your PR should be clearly stated in its description.
 2. Do not touch files beyond the scope of your PR.
 Fix errors and ensure they are functioning properly before making a PR. **Do not** touch anything beyond your task.
 3. If someone else's file/task is preventing yours from running or functioning properly, notify them and communicate properly before making amendments and ensure it doesn't break anything.